Updated 19th February 2018; 12th May, 1st July 2018; 17th May, 19th September 2019

 Over the summer 2017, the dig progressed down to where a draughting hole was revealed and, eventually, a tight drop onto station 3234-17-03.106 in Llanío.
 In all, it took fifteen trips to complete the work: enlarging the entrance shaft to take a road drain lining and the bottom drop to accommodate larger cavers; concreting around the top and installing a lid.
 The photos and a video give a flavour of the efforts.

 When the entrance was used in January / February 2018, water from the road drainage system was entering the shaft, making for unpleasant muddy conditions at the base.
-Some surface diversions carried out may allow the draughting crawl at the base of the climb to dry out.
+Some surface diversions carried out allowed the draughting crawl at the base of the climb to dry out.

 Underground pictures :